Housing & Dining

 Policies and Code of Conduct

 Dining at Carroll is provided by Sodexo Dining Services and features menus that are as healthy and nutritious as they are delicious.
-There are five meal plans from which to choose—ranging from unlimited access to the offerings of our St. Thomas Aquinas Commons (STAC) dining hall, to smaller meal plans for commuter students, and many other points in between.
+There are four meal plans from which to choose—ranging from unlimited access to the offerings of our St. Thomas Aquinas Commons (STAC) dining hall, to smaller meal plans for commuter students, and many other points in between.

 In addition to the STAC, you’ll also have access to Jazzman’s, Tres Habaneros, and Simply To Go, at which you can use cash or meal cards that are purchased or come as part of your meal plan.